 About the Friends of the Library

 We are a volunteer organization of McGill Library advocates.
 Founded in the late 1980’s by a group of loyal Library supporters and benefactors, our mission is to nurture community interest in the Library, build awareness about the Library’s resources and cultivate long-term support for its collections.

-Today, our members are students, alumni, staff and faculty, as well as a host of others from around North America.
+Today, our Friends are students, alumni, staff and faculty, as well as a host of others from around North America.
 We are all deeply committed to promoting and enhancing McGill’s great Library.

 Each year, we share our passion for the Library, learning, and the advancement of knowledge, by funding and hosting a series of three, free public lectures:

 - The Shakespeare Lecture in partnership with the Stratford Festival

 - The Hugh MacLennan Memorial Lecture, sponsored by Donald Walcot.

 Our speakers -- great actors, writers, historians, judges and more -- entertain and inspire our guests in lively and relaxed settings, around the McGill campus.
 The Friends also host a series of smaller talks that provide a privileged opportunity for one-on-one talks with an array of noted speakers.

 Join the Friends!
 Be inspired.
 Inspire others!